EduardoMartinez68/PLUS/README.md

 ## Contributions
 Contributions are welcome!
-If you encounter any issues or have ideas to enhance Füd, please create an issue or submit a pull request.
+If you encounter any issues or have ideas to enhance PLUS, please create an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for more details.